Skip to main content

 The team work with families who are at the specialist level of needs.
 In exceptional cases families need specialist, statutory support that is designed to maintain or repair relationships and keep families together wherever possible.
 In some very specificcircumstances, the needs are so great that children need to be away from their family to ensure that they are protected from harm and in these circumstances the local authority becomes their “corporate parent”.

-• First the Team will identify the best person to work with your child and your family based on the information provided.
+• First the team will identify the best person to work with your child and your family based on the information provided.
 This could be a qualified social worker or family support worker based on the supporting children with complex needs team

-• A Social Worker will visit you at home and carry out a child and family assessment to identify personal outcomes for your child, and you as parents / carers to consider what additional care and support your child needs because of their disability
+• A Social Worker will visit you at home and carry out a child and family assessment to identify personal outcomes for your child, and you as parents/carers to consider what additional care and support your child needs because of their disability

 • They will look at the care and support needs which can be met by the family and those which can’t